djotaku/adventofcode/2016/Day_02/README.md

 So, in this example, the bathroom code is 1985.

+Your puzzle input is the instructions from the document you found at the front desk.
+What is the bathroom code?

+Answer: 69642

 ## Part 2
+...the keypad is not at all like you imagined it.
+Instead, you are confronted with the result of hundreds of man-hours of bathroom-keypad-design meetings:

+      1
+    2 3 4
+  5 6 7 8 9
+    A B C
+      D

+Using the same instructions in your puzzle input, what is the correct bathroom code?

+Answer: 8CB23

 ## Commentary / Approach to the Problem
 ### Part 1 ###